-I haven’t had time to blog in ages this roundup of virtual garden tours has been on my to blog list for so long.
-I got to take these tours in my PJ’s before my workload doubled.
-If you have spare time and have a passion for pretty flowers you should check out these virtual tours.
+I haven’t had a chance to blog in ages, and this roundup of virtual garden tours has been on my list for far too long.
+I managed to explore these gardens from the comfort of my PJs before my workload increased.
+If you’re passionate about beautiful flowers and have some spare time, you should definitely check out these virtual tours.

 Kirstenbosch National Botanical Garden, Cape Town, South Africa

-Most lists of beautiful gardens overlook this gem.
-Kirstenbosch is one of my favourite places in Cape Town, my hometown.
-It is located on the slopes of Table Mountain and is home to fauna and flora that only grows in the region.
+Kirstenbosch often gets overlooked in lists of beautiful gardens, but it’s one of my favorite spots in Cape Town, my hometown.
+Nestled on the slopes of Table Mountain, Kirstenbosch showcases unique flora and fauna native to the region.

 Kew Gardens, Richmond, England

-Kew Gardens is a UNESCO World Heritage Site and it is home to 14,000 trees and over 50,000 plants.
-The garden is steeped in history and is almost 400 years old.
-There is an art gallery which has 800 paintings of flowers and plants, the guided tour features the top 10 attractions of the gardens.
+Kew Gardens, a UNESCO World Heritage Site, is home to 14,000 trees and over 50,000 plants.
+With nearly 400 years of history, Kew Gardens also boasts an art gallery with 800 botanical paintings.
+The guided tour highlights the top 10 attractions of the gardens.

 Claude Monet Garden, Giverny, Normandy, France